Tokenblkguy83/Token-sdkmanager/README.md

 sdkmanager --reverse-engineer
 ```

-This will trigger the reverse engineering process and provide you with the necessary information to reverse engineer the SDK packages.
+This will trigger the reverse engineering process and produce a comprehensive overview of the SDK packages.
+Specifically, it outputs structural details, dependency graphs, version information, and relevant metadata about the packages.
+Note that certain internal API configurations and sensitive details may be summarized or omitted for confidentiality.

 ## Android Project